-When our brain is fed with a lot of information simultaneously, it tries hard to understand and classify the information between useful and not-so-useful information.
-We need a similar mechanism to classify incoming information as useful or less-useful in case of Neural Networks.
+When our brain is fed with a lot of information simultaneously, it tries hard to understand and classify the information into “useful” and “not-so-useful” information.
+We need a similar mechanism for classifying incoming information as “useful” or “less-useful” in case of Neural Networks.

-This is a very important in the way a network learns because not all information is equally useful.
+This is important in the way a network learns because not all the information is equally useful.
 Some of it is just noise.
-Well, activation functions help the network do this segregation.
-They help the network use the useful information and suppress the irrelevant data points.
+This is where activation functions come into picture.
+The activation functions help the network use the important information and suppress the irrelevant data points.

 Table of Contents

 - Can we do without an activation function ?

 - Popular types of activation functions and when to use them

 - Exponential Linear Unit

 - Choosing the Right Activation Function